tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes-in-workplace.md

 Though notable info sounds vague, I have a low threshold for it.
 If something surprises me or I didn't know about it before, I write it down.

 Here you might notice the theme, "just write it down".
 I write it down without thinking.
 When I write down a to-do item, I don't think about what it entails.
 When I write down a question, I don't think about the answer.
 When I write down notable info, I don't label it as good or bad.
 I want to avoid developing impression prematurely.
-Writing it down without judgement frees my mind from worry (that I might forget) and allows me to focus on the conversation at hand.
+Writing it down without judgement frees my mind from the worry (that I might forget) and allows me to focus on the conversation at hand.

 One skill developed with the above process is "[Suspended judgement](https://en.wikipedia.org/wiki/Suspension_of_judgment)", the ability to acknowledge without judging.
 It's something I'm looking forward to getting better at over time.

 When I have free time, I would go through my notes.
 One by one, I would think about it deeply, transfer the item to a digital form, and cross it out.
-This is a good opportunity to spend time researching, thinking, elaborating, and figuring out unanswered questions.
+This is a good opportunity to spend time researching, thinking, and elaborating on each noted item.

 ![Crossed items](/assets/img/crossed2.jpg)